Forest Park fire: Firefighters battle blaze at home

 What caused the fire is not immediately known.
 Large flames were seen shooting through the roof as emergency crews sprayed water on the home.

-It was not immediately known if anyone was home at the time the fire start, or if there were any injuries in the fire.
+It was not immediately known if anyone was home at the time the fire started, or if there were any injuries in the fire.

 Officials have not yet released any information.